jamadam/Marquee/readme.md

 ### Default URL mapping

-By default, Marquee automatically maps request paths to corresponding directory tree as follows.
+By default, Marquee automatically maps request paths to corresponding file directory structure.
+This is similar to typical HTTP servers such as Apache and this is the leading motivation of this project.
+To keep the URI semantics corresponds to directory tree makes things simple.

 Given the request path